Rosemoe/sora-editor/README.md

 # CodeEditor
 A professional code editor on Android device with highlight and auto completion.
 ***Work In Progress*** This project is still developing slowly because of school.
 It will update more frequently after July.
+See Projects/CodeEditor to get more information about what I am working on.
 Issues are welcome.
 ## Features Implemented Currently
 * Syntax highlight